hucker/splint/README.md

 To simplify getting started, there are included rules you can call to check files and folders on your file system dataframes, Excel spreadsheets, PDF files and web APIs.
 These integrations make many common checks just a few lines of code.

+These generally take the form of you wrapping them in some way to provide the required inputs and any attributes required by your app.

 The rules shown below trigger errors if there are any log files > 100k in length and if they haven't been updated in the last 5 minutes.